-When using AnQiCMS for content creation and display, we often need to flexibly control the way content is presented on the front end.Sometimes, the article or product description may contain rich HTML tags, which are designed to provide exquisite formatting on the detail page.However, in some other scenarios, such as displaying content summaries on list pages, as SEO descriptions (meta description), or simply to avoid style conflicts in certain specific UI elements, we may only need the plain text form of the content without any HTML tags.
+When using AnQiCMS for content creation and display, we often need to flexibly control the presentation of content on the front end.Sometimes, an article or product description may contain rich HTML tags, which are used to provide exquisite layout on the detail page.However, in some other scenarios, such as displaying content summaries on list pages, as SEO descriptions (meta description) output, or simply to avoid style conflicts in some specific UI elements, we may only need the plain text form of the content and not any HTML tags.

-AnQiCMS's template system is based on Django template engine syntax, which provides powerful filter functions to help us easily achieve this goal.It includes a variety of filters, which can process the content of variables, including a tool specifically used to remove HTML tags.
+The AnQiCMS template system is based on Django template engine syntax, which provides powerful filter functions to help us easily achieve this goal.It is built-in with various filters, which can process variable content, including a tool specifically used to remove HTML tags.

-To make the content in the template display only plain text, the core is to use appropriate filters to "strip" HTML tags.
-This mainly uses two very practical filters:striptagsandremovetags.
+To make the content in the template display only plain text, the core is to use appropriate filters to 'strip' HTML tags.
+Here, two very practical filters will be mainly used:striptagsandremovetags.

 Completely strip all HTML tags: usestriptagsFilter

-striptagsThe filter is your first choice, if you want to completely remove all HTML tags from the content and only retain pure text information.The way it is used is very simple and intuitive, just like 'peeling off' all the formatting from a piece of text.
+striptagsThe filter is your preferred choice if you want to completely remove all HTML tags from the content and only retain pure text information.The way it is used is very simple and intuitive, like peeling off all the formatting from a piece of text.

 {# 假设archive.Description内容为:<p>这是一段<b>带有</b>HTML标签的描述。</p> #}